jcranch/moodle-qtype_stack/NPS_notes.md

 In this repository, the `master` branch is the same as the main Stack repository.
 There are a number of feature branches as listed below, and there is `sheffield` branch that merges all the feature branches.
+(There are also a number of similar things that are still waiting to be ported from AiM; we will deal with these when we need them, later this semester or over the Christmas break.)

 Some of the feature branches could be considered for incorporation in the main Stack repository, although additional work will be needed to prepare for this in almost all cases.
 In
 particular: